ACM40960/Sign-Recognition/README.md

 -   Contains images of ISL alphabet and number signs
 -   High-quality dataset captured from multiple signers
 -   Organised by class
+-   Number of images present in the dataset : 42,000.

 Duplicate images within each ISL class were filtered out using perceptual hashing (`imagehash`) prior to training.